pipedrive/app-extensions-sdk/README.md

 ### Get signed token

 A new JSON Web Token (JWT) that is valid for 5 minutes will be generated.
 It can be verified using the JWT secret which you can add from Marketplace Manager when configuring a custom UI extension.
-If it’s not specified, use app’s client secret instead.
+If it's not specified, use app's client secret instead.
 JWT contains Pipedrive user and company ids.

 JWT can be used to assure that the custom UI extension is loaded by Pipedrive.
 It can be passed to your API requests and be verified on the server side.
 Note that JWT expires in 5 minutes so use this command